What is maternity reflexology?

 I’ve had a miscarriage, does this work in the same way?

 Yes of course.
-Miscarriage affects around 15% to 20% of pregnancies.
+Miscarriage affects around 15% to 20% of pregnancies and in the US they quote as up to one quarter.
 Karen, your maternity reflexologist is experienced at working with mothers who have lost their child, either following IVF, miscarriage, or late stage stillbirths.
 Reflexology will help to balance you and if you’ve been taking drugs, it will also help your body to eradicate any waste from them so you can get back to your normal, strong self as fast as possible.
 She can also help you with your infertility if you’d like a little later down the line.

-Karen is also a certified counsellor, so you can be sure that you have a safe place to let off steam if this is what you feel you need.
+Having a baby can be a scary time.
+Karen is also a certified counsellor, so you can be sure that you have a safe place to let off steam.
+If this is what you feel you need.

 Whilst maternity reflexology is a wonderful therapy, there are a few reasons why you shouldn't get reflexology throughout your pregnancy